Table of contents: Removal ↓ Disassembly ↓ Inspection and defect detection of… ↓ Assembly ↓ Installation ↓

 4. Flush the piston and cylinder with fresh brake fluid.

 1. Inspect the working surface of the piston and cylinder.
-If there are signs of wear, corrosion, cavities and nicks on the working surfaces of the piston and cylinder, replace the bracket body complete with the piston.
+If there are signs of wear, corrosion, cavities and nicks on the working surfaces of the piston and cylinder, replace the bracket housing together with the piston.

-2. The sealing ring and the protective cap of the piston must be replaced.
+2. The sealing ring and piston protective cap must be replaced.

 Assembly

-1. Lubricate the inside of the cylinder with fresh brake fluid.
+1. Lubricate the inner surface of the cylinder with fresh brake fluid.

-2. Lubricate the new O-ring with fresh brake fluid and insert into the cylinder bore.
+2. Lubricate the new sealing ring with fresh brake fluid and insert it into the cylinder groove.

-3. Lubricate the new protective cover with fresh brake fluid and insert it into the groove on the piston.
+3. Lubricate the new protective boot with fresh brake fluid and insert it into the groove on the piston.

-4. Insert the piston into the cylinder with the force of your fingers, without using any tools, and using a screwdriver, carefully insert the outer edge of the protective cover into the groove of the cylinder.
+4. Insert the piston into the cylinder using your fingers, without using any tools, and using a screwdriver, carefully insert the outer edge of the protective cover into the groove in the cylinder.

 5. Lubricate the bleed valve with fresh brake fluid and screw it into the caliper body.